syncfusion-content/javascript-docs/js/Introduction/Localization.md

 ![](Localization_images/Localization_img2.png)
 {:.image }

-                   Figure 26: Datepicker in de-DE culture {:.caption }
+    Datepicker in de-DE culture
+{:.caption }

 ##### To change the locale property dynamically in DatePicker control

-Define a dropdownlist control additionally in your HTML page along with the DatePcker control, to hold the required culture codes.
+Define a dropdownlist control additionally in your HTML page along with the DatePicker control, to hold the required culture codes.
 When the user selects a particular culture code option from the dropdownlist, the datepicker will get localized appropriately based on the dynamic selection made – which is depicted in the below code.

-{% highlight text %}

-> _**Note: In the below example, copy the culture files of**_ _de-DE__**,**_ _vi-VN_ _**and**_ _fr-FR_ _**into the Scripts folder of your application and refer it in the head section along with the other css and script references, so that the**_ _locale_ _**of the datepicker switches between the selected culture appropriately.**_
+> _**Note: In the below example, copy the culture files of**_ _de-DE_**,**_ vi-VN_ _**and**_ _fr-FR_ _**into the **Scripts** folder of your application and refer it in the head section along with the other css and script references, so that the**_ _locale_ _**of the datepicker switches between the selected culture appropriately.**_

-{% endhighlight %}

 {% highlight html %}